driveralex/AC562/CR.md

   l <- 2*sum/( (vcount(igraph)*( vcount(igraph) -1 ))  )
 }
 ```
-The evolution of the average length with p is ploted with the folling code :
+The evolution of the average length with p is plotted with the following code :

 ```r
 p_average_length <- function(nb_nodes,nb_sample)